gameygu-0213/VS-Char-Revitilized-Dev-Branch/README.md

 # TODO:
 * Add custom animations to the right side of the screen based on selected option.
+(See [here](MainMenuTodo.md) for whats next to do there)
 * Send every menu item to the Left of the screen like OS Engine's menu.
 * Actually implement the stage editor from OS Engine.
 * Make new assets for Options and maybe add icons in the options menu.